 The debt management options include solutions like Debt Management Plans and in Scotland, Government backed solutions like the Debt Arrangement Scheme (DAS).

-However, a recent report produced by the Scottish Government have raised concerns that repaying your debts in full is not always the correct solution for all consumers and some may have been wrongly advised to enter the Scheme, without either being advised of all solutions or what was most suitable for them.Get Started
+However, a recent report produced by the Scottish Government have raised concerns that repaying your debts in full is not always the correct solution for all consumers and some may have been wrongly advised to enter the Scheme, without either being advised of all solutions or what was most suitable for them.Get debt help today

 Is the Debt Arrangement Scheme (DAS): The Way Forward?

 The report entitled, “Debt Arrangement Scheme (DAS): The Way Forward” recently acknowledged that despite recovering £200 million for creditors, more Debt Payment Programmes (DPP) under the Scottish Debt Arrangement Scheme had failed rather than succeeded.
 This means more consumers who participated in the Scheme were still left with debts, unlike those who used other formal remedies like bankruptcy and protected trust deeds, where the clear majority of whom would have been left debt-free by the end of their arrangements.

 It also means most participants would not have benefited from the interest freezing features of the Debt Arrangement Scheme, as when a case is revoked, lenders who were included in a DPP are allowed to re-apply any interest, fees and charges that they would have charged, had their debts not been included in a programme.